JeanLucPons/DTCController/README.md

 ![](https://github.com/JeanLucPons/DTCController/blob/main/docs/sccr1.jpg)

-To disable a DTC, select disable in the class column.
+To disable a DTC, select disable in the class column (it disables the whole line).
+To disalbe only one DTC in the line, click on the Env button, and select "Sig unused" for the appropriate DTC.
 If you change settings of a DTC class, it will be applied to all DTC that belong to this class.
 The program outputs memory changes on the console.

 # How it works